harshasakhare96/elb-vpc/README.md

 # elb-vpc
  WHAT WILL BE THE RESULTS??

-        1) It will create a one VPC
+        1) It will create a  VPC
         2) It will create 4 subnets 2 private 2 public
         3) It will create a route table , IG, EIP,NAT and a SG
         4) It will create one RDS in private subnet